Ethical Conduct for Research Involving Humans Policy

 - Practicums, field placements or on-the-job training where students are integrated into an organization for the purposes of learning and development of competencies;

-- Class projects or student information gathering activities which are either not classified as research or where the research is conducted by students on other members of the class as an exercise on learning how to conduct research.
-These activities are part of the learning compendium for the purpose of skill development and could include:
+- Class projects or student information gathering activities that are either not classified as research or where the research is conducted by students on other members of the class as an exercise on learning how to conduct research.
+These activities are part of the learning compendium for the purpose of skill development;

 - Developing a competency to learn a professional standard of practice;